 As we've begun to adopt a myriad of cloud-based services, our network perimeter has become more expansive and therefore, potentially more porous.
-Cloud services may need additional firewall ports open, which is equivalent to opening more doors into your home.
-On top of this, your employees are now working wherever they want and they’re using a handful of different devices.
-Last but not least, your data is racking up an impressive amount of frequent flier miles as it travels and gets stored in platforms strewn all across the country.
+Cloud services may need additional open firewall ports, which is equivalent to opening more doors to your home.
+On top of this, employees are now working wherever they want while utilizing a handful of different devices.
+Last but not least, your data is racking up an impressive amount of frequent flier miles as it travels and is stored in platforms strewn all across the country.
 So, how do you keep IT secure?

-If you’re a network security administrator, the security tools you used to manage – resembling something like a toll booth – now probably looks more like an air traffic control center.
+If you’re a Network Security Administrator, the security tools you used to manage – resembling something like a toll booth – now probably look more like an air traffic control center.
 That said, investments in information technology (IT) are meant to enable efficiency, not constrain it; and it’s still a winnable fight.

 - Username and password correct?